 Then, on an equally wintry day in February, I nervously headed to the city to audition my piece.

 There are many reasons each person auditions and I won’t name them because for everyone it is an original reason.

 Here is why I auditioned:

 I am a stay-at-home mom.

 Most days, my kids see me in my uniform of old jeans or leggings, a sweater, and holey socks.

 I rarely, if ever, wear makeup.

-In fact, when I do happen to put makeup on for the occasional school concert or going to lunch with a friend, my youngest child always ALWAYS gets so excited.
+In fact, when I do put makeup on for the occasional school concert or going to lunch with a friend, my youngest child always ALWAYS gets so excited.

 I am the one on the sidelines rooting for them or coaching them as they drive the ball down the field to the goal.

-They know how much I love them and support them on a daily basis.
+They know how much I love them and support them daily.